Chapter 8.08

 D. If the condition is not corrected within the time limit and no relief has been granted, the city may cause the nuisance to be abated by removing the grass, weeds, brush, bushes or like vegetation from the property, or so much thereof as the city manager may determine to be necessary to remove the hazard to abutting property.
 The city manager shall maintain an accurate record of the expenses incurred by the city in removing the unlawful growth and shall include an abatement fee, which is established by resolution, for costs of administration.
 The total cost, including said costs of administration, shall thereafter be assessed against the property owner(s) and may be entered in the docket of city liens not less than thirty days after the mailing of the notice provided in subsection B of this section.

-E. If a lien is filed, the lien shall be enforced in the same manner as liens for special assessments in Section 11.04.070, and shall bear interest at the rate established for special assessments per Section 11.04.080, beginning ten days after the entry of the lien in the lien docket.
+E. If a lien is filed, the lien shall be enforced in the same manner as provided in Chapter 3.40, and shall bear fees, interest and collection costs, as provided in Chapter 3.40, beginning ten days after the entry of the lien in the lien docket.
+All such assessment liens of the city shall be superior and prior to all other liens or encumbrances of property as permitted by state law.
 An error in the name of the owner or occupant shall not void the lien and it shall remain a valid lien against the property.

 1